sateeshfrnd/Statistics/Descriptive Statistics/Measures of Symmetricity/Skewness.md

 ## Visualizations
 Visualizations such as **histograms, box plots, density plots, QQ plots, and violin plots** are effective tools for quickly identifying skewness and distributional characteristics in a dataset.
 These visualizations provide insights into the shape, symmetry, and skewness of the data, guiding analytical decisions and interpretations.

+## Handle Skewness
+Handling data skewness is an important step in data preprocessing to ensure accurate analysis and modeling.

+Here are some common approaches to handle data skewness:
+- **Transformations**: Apply mathematical transformations to the skewed variables to make their distributions more symmetrical.
+Common transformations include logarithmic, square root, and reciprocal transformations.
+These transformations can help reduce the impact of extreme values and make the data more suitable for parametric analysis.
+- **Box-Cox Transformation**: The Box-Cox transformation is a family of power transformations that can stabilize the variance and make the data distribution more symmetric.
+It involves finding the optimal transformation parameter (lambda) that maximizes the log-likelihood of the data.
+- **Treat the Outliers**:Replace extreme values (outliers) with less extreme values to mitigate their influence on the distribution.
+Winsorization involves setting the extreme values to a specified percentile of the data distribution, such as the 95th or 99th percentile.

 ## Summary
 Understanding the concepts of skewness and the different types of distributions (symmetric, positively skewed, negatively skewed) is essential for several reasons: